libremente/libremente.github.io/_posts/2018-01-06-new-year-code-resolution.md

   action.
 * **Speed up** the development cycle.
-Many times I find myself working with people who don't know what a VM is (don't even think about `vagrant` or `docker`) and I believe that seeing code written in `/var/www/` in 2018 is a avoidable pain.
-So my resolution here is to stress the use of some sort of ''containers'' which make it possible to ship faster and collaborate being able to reproduce the same environment.
+Many times I find myself working with people who don't know what a VM is (don't even think about `vagrant` or `docker`) and I believe that seeing code written in `/var/www/` in 2018 is an avoidable pain.
+So my resolution here is to stress the use of some sort of ''container'' which make it possible to ship faster and collaborate painlessly being able to reproduce the same environment.
 * **Learn** TDD and Dynamic Programming.
-This is something I started to study many times but never tried in a real world use case.
+This is something I started to study many times but I never tried in a real world use case.
 I believe in it, and I think it may be a good deal to foster it more.
 * **Contribute** to FOSS projects more.
 Which translated in polishing and pushing some patches I've already done for a set of programs locally and find more